This section is part of the GROMACS Wizard tutorial.

 Selecting input structure

-When launching the NVT Equilibration step, GROMACS Wizard requires you to provide a path to a GRO file resulting from the previous step: either a GRO file resulting from the Energy Minimization step or from the previous launch of the NVT Equilibration step if the system has not reached the desired temperature.
 If you want to proceed from the previous step you can simply click on the Auto-fill button highlighted in the image below.
-This will set the GRO file from the previous successful run (e.g. from the Energy Minimization step).
+This will automatically fill the path based on the previous project, whether a GRO file or a batch project from the previous successful run (e.g. from the Minimization step).

-You can also choose the input GRO file yourself by clicking on the … button.
+You can also choose the input GRO file yourself by clicking on the “” button.

 Choosing parameters

 The timeframe for such a procedure depends on the size and contents of the system, but in NVT, the running average of the temperature of the system should reach a plateau at the desired value.
 Typically, 50-100 ps should be sufficient.
-If the desired temperature has not been achieved or has not yet stabilized, additional time will be required – you can run the NVT equilibration step again by providing the input data from the previous NVT equilibration step.
+If the desired temperature has not been achieved or has not yet stabilized, additional time will be required – you can simply run the NVT equilibration step again by providing the input data from the previous NVT equilibration step.

 Run NVT Equilibration

-Some pop-ups might appear informing you about the current steps or possible issues if there are any.
+Now, simply click on the Equilibrate locally button to launch the calculations on your PC.
+Some pop-ups might appear informing you about the current steps or possible warnings/issues if there are any.

 Importing the results